Terms and conditions - DataPoint

 You may only use the APIs that we provide or expressly authorise you to use with the Service.
 You may not use any other automated device or technique to monitor or copy any Data provided through the Service.

-We may add, change, or remove any Data made available through the Service or any API provide as part of the Service at any time.
-Where possible, the Met Office will give you advance notice of such changes.
-However, the Met Office reserves the right to make such changes immediately where, in its sole opinion, it is necessary to do so.
+We may add, change, or remove any Data made available through the Service or any API provided as part of the Service at any time.
+Where possible, the Met Office will give you advance notice of such changes however, the Met Office reserves the right to make such changes immediately where, in its sole opinion, it is necessary to do so.

 The Met Office shall endeavour to provide notification of major incidents, including service interruption, or changes by publishing a notice on the DataPoint notifications.

-In case of an especially significant incident or change, the Met Office may send an email alert to users who have indicated that they are happy to receive DataPoint related communications.
+In the case of an especially significant incident or change, the Met Office may send an email alert to users who have indicated that they are happy to receive DataPoint-related communications.